Coronavirus Arrangements: Solitary Retreats

 We are very much hoping this will be a temporary arrangement and will contact you as soon as possible to update you of any changes.

 We are monitoring the changing Government guidelines closely in relation to the coronavirus pandemic, the latest Government update can be found here.
 The safety of our staff and guests is paramount and we are carefully developing our risk assessment planning to ensure that we can make your stay here as safe as possible.

 This page will be updated as the guidelines change so please check back here as your retreat date approaches.

 Vaccines, testing and symptoms

 At this time we are not going to insist everyone should be vaccinated.
-Instead, we are asking all participants - regardless of their vaccination status - to provide proof of a negative Lateral Flow Test taken in the 48 hours before attending a retreat.
+Instead, we are asking all participants - regardless of their vaccination status - to provide proof of a negative Lateral Flow Test taken in the 48 hours before attending a retreat, and then to test daily throughout their retreat.
 We feel this is the best way to minimise any ongoing risk.

 Please go through the following process: